 USB slots are also limited but can be countered by using a USB Hub.

 Not Every Graphics Card Will Fit Into These Cases

 Due to their smaller size, you can't just fit any graphics card into these cases.
 Many high-end GPUs are very long which makes them impossible to fit in an ITX case.

 Some manufacturers have started to build small graphics cards.
 Most of these compact GPUs are 6-7 inches in length which makes them suitable for these cases.

-But still, you should do your homework before purchasing any graphics card.
+But still, you should do your homework before purchasing any Graphics Card for these cases.

 Since the PC components in a mini ITX case are situated a lot closer than what they are in full or mid tower cases, you can have some heat-related issues.

 You can't have too much air fans due to less space.
 Water cooling is possible but only if you have a small radiator.